Wondering what Jeff Brown predictions for 2023 are?

 He also says that technologies like additive manufacturing, 3D printing, and AI will also help with this.

-It looks like Jeff Brown is carrying most of his predictions from 2021 on to 2022, which shows an impressive level of consistency.
+It looks like Jeff Brown is carrying most of his predictions from 2021 on to 2022 and 2023, which shows an impressive level of consistency.
 He is not like other gurus who change their predictions along the way and it is admirable.

-If 2022 is as eventful a year as 2020 and 2021 have been, we expect a jam-packed schedule from one of the most prolific investment analysts in the game.
+If 2023 is as eventful a year as 2020 and 2021 and 2022 have been, we expect a jam-packed schedule from one of the most prolific investment analysts in the game.
 A lot of it will be in the Near Future Report and The Bleeding Edge, his most popular newsletters.